-Occupational profiles ashore
+8.3 Occupational profiles ashore

-The IMO STCW Convention little regulates occupational profiles of the shipping industry ashore.
-We have investigated positions listed in ESCO and compared them with a representative sample of available positions listed by shipping industry companies on LinkedIn and find an overwhelming variety of occupational roles not present in ESCO.
+The IMO STCW Convention contains little to regulate the occupational profiles of the shipping industry ashore.
+We have investigated positions listed in ESCO and compared them with a representative sample of available positions listed by shipping industry companies on LinkedIn.
+We also found an overwhelming variety of occupational roles not present in ESCO.

-Higher Standard and impact on occupation profiles
+8.4 Higher standards and impact on occupation profiles

-To meet the needs of the maritime shipping industry now and in the future, seafarers' education should be upgraded to achieve Higher Standard skills within digitalisation, sustainable technologies, and leadership.
-Basic maritime education should provide mandatory education to achieve the certificates according to STCW, competence according to Higher Standard, and preparation for land-based occupations.
+To meet the needs of the maritime shipping industry now and in the future, seafarers' education should be upgraded to achieve higher standard skills within digitalisation, sustainable technologies, and leadership.